smahdavi4/academic-kickstart/content/authors/admin/_index.md

   url: "http://sharif.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, deep learning, reinforcement learning.
+bio: My research is currently focused on deep learning and machine learning.

 interests:
 - Machine Learning